-WGTE FM 91 is partnering with Penn State Public Media's (PSPM) “Think Outside the Pipes” local reporting radio initiative.
+WGTE FM 91 is partnering with the Andersons, Inc. and Penn State Public Media's (PSPM) “Think Outside the Pipes” local reporting radio initiative.
 As part of the initiative, WGTE FM 91 presents stories that confront the critical but often ignored public policy issue of managing water with ecofriendly infrastructure and its impact on the local area.

 The radio reports are co-produced and hosted by WGTE's science and environment reporter, Marc Hathaway, along with Chris Peiffer.
-The first report airs on Friday, December 13, 2013.
-The second report can be heard on Friday, December 20, 2013.
-The final report will air Friday, December 27, 2013.
-Each will air at 5:44 p.m. during "All Things Considered" on WGTE FM.
+The reports air on Fridays at 5:44 p.m. during "All Things Considered" on WGTE FM.

 The Maumee River Watershed is the largest watershed that empties into the